 Mouse over the image and scroll to zoom in and out, or use the blue buttons that appear in the lower right corner of the image.

-This image, released in celebration of Hubble’s 24th anniversary, demonstrates Hubble’s powerful infrared vision and offers a tantalizing hint of what scientists can expect from the upcoming James Webb Space Telescope.
+This image, released in celebration of Hubble’s 24th anniversary, demonstrates Hubble’s powerful infrared vision and offers a tantalizing hint of what scientists can expect from the James Webb Space Telescope.
 Learn more at HubbleSite's NewsCenter.